Cascade testing for familial hypercholesterolaemia (FH)

 What is cascade testing?

 Cascade testing is a systematic way to detect blood relatives of an index case known to have FH.
 Because FH is an autosomal dominantly inherited condition, 50 per cent of first-degree relatives (children, siblings, parents) of an index case will have FH (see Figure 1).
 Cascade testing should be carried out using both genetic and cholesterol testing.
-An MBS item now funds pathology for
+An MBS item now funds pathology for GP-requested genetic cascade testing of blood relatives of an index case.

 How to do genetic cascade testing?